webix-hub/docs/data/api/ui.text_$renderinput_other.md

 {{note Not purposed for direct calls }}

-Can be used in custom view, to redefine html content of the input.
+Can be used in custom view to redefine html content of the input.